Secondary Geography Quality Mark

 The Secondary Geography Quality Mark (SGQM) is a framework that has been developed by the Geographical Association to enable subject leaders to raise the standards of geography in school, supporting the teaching of quality geography and promoting department leadership and management.

 The framework process has been updated in the light of recent Ofsted guidance, Teacher Standards and National College of School Leadership advice.
-The SGQM is also now designed to link with the new Global Learning Programme.
+The SGQM is also now designed to link with the Global Learning Programme.

 note: this file requires Microsoft Powerpoint.